FAQs on How to Claim a Pension from Abroad

 Are you going to claim a pension from abroad?
 Check out our answers to related frequently asked questions.

 Question: In the 1970s, I worked for a few years in Sweden, and in the 1980s, in Norway.
-How can I apply for a pension for that work?
+How can I claim for a pension for that work?

 Reply: Claim your pension from abroad with the same application that you claim your pension from Finland.
-The Finnish Centre for Pensions will forward your application abroad if you live in Finland and you are applying for a pension from one or several EU/EEA countries or Switzerland.
+The Finnish Centre for Pensions will forward your application abroad if you live in Finland and you are claiming for a pension from one or several EU/EEA countries, Great Britain or Switzerland.

 You can fill out and print the application online at www.etk.fi, www.tyoelake.fi, www.kela.fi or the website of your own pension provider.
 You can pick up pension application forms from the Finnish Centre for Pensions, the earnings-related pension providers or Kela’s offices.
 You can submit the filled-out forms to any of the above.